stephomi/nomadsculpt.com/manual/docs/topology.md

 ---

-Nomad is a polygonal software, it's using triangles and quads to handle the geometry.
+Nomad is a polygonal software, it uses triangles and quads to handle the geometry.
 By topology, we refer to both the number of faces but also the way points (vertices) are connected.

 It's important to keep track of the topology, especially if you want to sculpt or paint fine details.